Shahreyar00/MERN_Application-Register-Login-Auth-Update-OTP/README.md

 PORT = Your own choice
 JWT_SECRET = Your secret key for token verification

 // I have used ethereal test email for the development.
-You can also create your own ethereal account EMAIL =
+You can also generate your own ethereal email EMAIL =
 PASSWORD =
 ```